mathworks-robotics/mujoco-simulink-blockset/README.md

 MATLAB R2022b or newer is recommended.
 Install MATLAB with the above products and then proceed to set up MuJoCo blocks.

-*Note - You may need to rebuild the S-Function if you are using an older release of MATLAB*.

-### Simulink Blockset for MuJoCo

-- (Linux users) Install GLFW library from Ubuntu terminal

-    `sudo apt update && sudo apt install libglfw3 libglfw3-dev`
-- Download the latest source zip of this repository and store it in some location (preferably not in Downloads)
-- Open MATLAB R2022b or higher and open the repo folder.
-- Run the setup function packaged in the toolbox.
-MuJoCo (and GLFW for Windows users) library is automatically downloaded and added to MATLAB path.

-    `>>install`
-- (Linux users) The default pathdef.m is likely not saveable in Linux.
-Save pathdef.m to new location as given in this [MATLAB answer](https://www.mathworks.com/matlabcentral/answers/1653435-how-to-use-savepath-for-adding-path-to-pathdef-m-in-linux).
-    `savepath ~/Documents/MATLAB/pathdef.m`
-- Now follow the build instructions provided below.
-The prebuilt binaries are no longer shipped.

 ## Build Instructions (mandatory)

 Steps for building/rebuilding the C-MEX S-Function code.
 These instructions are only required if you are cloning the repository instead of downloading the release.